Best Color Light for Sleep: We Tested Down the Top Options

 Red light is the best color for anyone with sleep disorders like insomnia since it doesn’t contain any melanopic light.

-This is also the best light for the biohackers and health nuts out there looking to fully optimize their sleep quality.
+This is also the ideal light for biohackers and health enthusiasts seeking to maximize their sleep quality.

-Red light is also very useful if you have to get up and see in the middle of the night and want to retain your night vision afterwards.
+A red light is also very useful if you need to get up in the middle of the night and want to preserve your night vision afterward.

 • No melanopic light, excellent for melatonin production at night.